phalcon-orphanage/docs/zh/reference/odm.rst

-ODM (Object-Document Mapper)
+对象文件映射（ODM (Object-Document Mapper)）
 ============================
 In addition to its ability to :doc:`map tables <models>` in relational databases, Phalcon can map documents from NoSQL databases.
 The ODM offers a CRUD functionality, events, validations among other services.

 Due to the absence of SQL queries and planners, NoSQL databases can see real improvements in performance using the Phalcon approach.
-Additionally, there are no SQL building eliminating the possibility of SQL injections.
+Additionally, there are no SQL building reducing the possibility of SQL injections.

 The following NoSQL databases are supported: